grafana/grafana/docs/sources/breaking-changes/breaking-changes-v11-0.md

 #### Migration/mitigation

-Ensure you have a public dashboard footer logo or footer text set if they don't want to display the default Grafana footer.
+Ensure you have a public dashboard footer logo or footer text set if you don't want to display the default Grafana footer.

 #### Learn more